 When most people think of breast cancer, the chances are they don’t think about men.
 Most information and many of the images about breast cancer are geared toward women.
-The numbers, however, remind us that breast cancer does occur in men.
-In 2017, it is estimated that:
+Though breast cancer in men is rare (the chance of a man getting breast cancer in his lifetime is less than 1%), the numbers remind us that breast cancer does happen in men.
+It is estimated that in 2019:

 Many people don’t know about male breast cancer

 People may think that men cannot develop breast cancer because they do not think of men as having breasts.
 The fact is, however, that both men and women have breast tissue.

 In a study measuring public awareness of men on the topic of breast cancer, nearly 80% of men indicated that they were not aware that males could get breast cancer—even though the men in the study were all at higher risk for breast cancer because they had a family history of the disease.

 Part of the reason for this lack of awareness could be that male breast cancer is rare, and that there are fewer patients who could be studied by researchers.

 Because men have less breast tissue than women, lumps may be easier to feel.
 Unfortunately, having less breast tissue also means that the cancer can spread more easily to the nipple, the skin covering the breast, or the muscles under the breast.
 This can lead to a poorer outcome for men with breast cancer.

 Despite the potential to feel lumps more easily, the lack of awareness of physical symptoms (by patients and healthcare providers) may result in up to 2 years in delay between symptoms and diagnosis.
 Men tend to have limited knowledge of this disease and the accompanying warning signs such as breast lumps.
 This often leads to a delay in seeking provider guidance and may ultimately result in a later diagnosis.